Sachin Singh

 Sachin Singh is an Indian Nepali language musician based in Kathmandu, Nepal.
 He has composed and arranged music for more than 45 Nepali films.
 He has also composed music for numerous music albums of various Nepali singers.
 He also participated as a singer on Melancholy, a song by 365 Nepali Singers which is written, music composed and directed by Environmentalist Nipesh DHAKA, is set Guinness World Records in entitled "Most Vocal Solos in a Song Recording".

 Early life

 Sachin Singh was born in Kalimpong, Darjeeling district, India.
 He learnt music under Raju Gurung when he was in school in Class VI.
 He then taught himself to play musical instruments under the guidance of senior musicians and arrangers.
 Phire Pheri Godhule was the first tune he composed when he was in junior high school.
 In 1981, this song won him the first prize during Bhanu Jayanti celebration where he had sung the song.
 He started participating in music competitions, appearing on school as well as college stages and organising musical events.
 He was inspired by the music of R.D.
 Burman and Deep Shrestha.
-He along with his band Calypso also brought out a revolutionary album Chaar Kune Aagan based on the Gorkhaland movement of Darjeeling.
-Sachin lived in Gangtok, Sikkim for a year before moving to Kathmandu.